 The curriculum offers a balance of courses in general education and nursing.
 Students are provided with the theoretical knowledge and clinical practice needed to provide nursing care for individuals throughout the life span.
 Learning experiences are provided in the classroom, nursing laboratory, and a variety of clinical settings.

 Nursing education is available at both the Auburn and Fulton campuses.
 Both programs admit students every Fall semester.
 Employment opportunities for entry-level graduates include hospitals, ambulatory care, skilled nursing facilities, and community agencies.

 Admission to the Nursing Program is a two-application process.
 Applicants must fill out the Admissions application and a Nursing Admission Application.
 Completion of these two applications does not guarantee admission to the program.

 NOTE: If you have already attended Cayuga and filled out an admissions application, you do not need to fill out the admissions application.

 Only complete applications will be processed.
-Complete applications include the following: nursing entrance exam, all transcripts, and two references.
+Complete applications include the following: Nursing Admission Application, nursing entrance exam, all transcripts, and two references.

 STUDENT LEARNING OUTCOMES

 - Practice professional standards of registered professional nursing incorporating personal responsibility and accountability for continued self-development.

 - Communicate professionally and effectively with individuals, families, groups, and members of the health care team.